 The US Military once again took cues from the civilian shooting world and experimented with heavier profiles.
 However, one of the requirements for troops in the field is to reduce as much weight as possible to the soldier’s individual combat load.

 The compromise was made on the latest incarnation of the AR15, known as the M4.
 M4 barrels feature a turned down section to aid in weight reduction and to allow for the attachment of the M203 grenade launcher.

-That wraps up this article and I am hoping that it has helped you make a smarter decision when it comes to buying a new ar15 barrel.
+That wraps up this article and I am hoping that it has helped you make a smarter decision when it comes to buying one of the best AR 15 barrels.
 There is a lot to think about and a lot that goes into finding a good barrel.
 Hopefully the three AR15 barrel reviews helped you get a good idea of the three best currently for sale.
 I would start by checking those out first.
-Thanks for reading and safe shooting!
+Thanks for reading this article about the best AR 15 barrels and safe shooting!
 If you are looking for AR15 scopes then visit our page that is dedicated to ar15 scopes.